Minnesota Sen. Scott Jensen says he's under investigation for coronavirus claims | City Pages

 Cue the influx of supportive responses from smooth brained analysts, who said Jensen’s contrarian comments proved a “deep state” Democrat conspiracy to overcount deaths and blow the virus out of proportion.
 Some even said this meant there “was no virus,” and it was all a “hoax.”

-Jensen, who has in the past been called out for lending legitimacy tto he anti-vaxxer movement, told City Pages he didn’t necessarily disagree with DFL Gov. Tim Walz and Minnesota Department of Health Commissioner Jan Malcom on how to handle coronavirus.
+Jensen, who has in the past been called out for lending legitimacy to the anti-vaxxer movement, told City Pages he didn’t necessarily disagree with DFL Gov. Tim Walz and Minnesota Department of Health Commissioner Jan Malcom on how to handle coronavirus.
 Jensen said he had his doubts, that “sensationalism” had somewhat coopted his message, and stuck by what he’d said.

 A little later, Jensen hosted GOP U.S. Senate candidate Jason Lewis at his clinic, granting Lewis an official-looking backdrop to spout his fears about "de facto arrest" and "vaccines with tattoos."